Rob-Welch/graham/README.md

 # Graham
-A programmable discord bot that makes bad conversation
+A programmable bot that makes bad conversation

 Graham is a chatbot whose sole purpose it to respond to certain inputs with canned phrases.
 Once Graham has been added to your server, any users of that server can program him via DM.
 He can respond to phrases with other phrases, replace phrases with other phrases, and say things at random, picked from a pool.

-## How to set up Graham
+## How to set up Graham on Discord

 Requirements:
 * Python (tested on 3.6.8 or higher)